eHelpfulTips How To Advice & Thrifty Tips

 How to Get a Job In The Oilfield

 Update.
 The hiring environment in the oil and gas industry has become tighter in the past few months.
-The price of oil has increased but natural gas prices remain low, which is curbing drilling for gas.
-Most rigs drill for natural gas in the United States.
-There are a few oilfield jobs available still.
+The price of oil and natural gas remains low, which is curbing drilling in the United States.
+There are a few oilfield jobs available still in some areas.

 Here are some of the kinds of jobs that are available.